BTBMan/eslint-config/README.md

 }
 ```

-> Enable Prettier if your're using that.
+> Enable Prettier if your're using.

 ### TypeScript Aware Rules